foxnewsnetwork/foxyam/README.markdown

 P(A/V) = 0.95, P(V) = 0.01, P(A/~V) = 0.1, P(~V) = 0.99
 P(V/A) = 0.087
 P(V/B) = 0.153
-Tuesday Jun 10
-- More validators
-- work in ember test framework
 + upgrade rspec
 + rework negotiations#new to include an ability to connect to email account and alert contacts
 + rework negotiations/offers#new should generate email